 The Demilitarized Zone (DMZ) is a sub-network that contains computer servers and other networked equipment that will be accessed from both the Administration Network and the Process Control System Network.
-The DMZ would typically contain an Information Server, a terminal server for read-only access to the HMI system, and a printer.
+The DMZ would typically contain a Domain controller, a terminal server for read-only access to the HMI system, and a jump box for managing network access.

-Firewalls are used on either side of the DMZ to control access in and out of the DMZ.
+Firewalls are used to control access in and out of the DMZ.
 A firewall shall be installed between the Administration Network and the DMZ.
 It is preferable to keep WSTP devices consistent.
-The firewall (NFW M912 in Figure 3-1) shall be owned and maintained by City Wastewater Services.
-The WAN Redundant Link Management Firewall will be installed and maintained by City Wastewater Services.
+The firewall (NFW M912), Jump box (CS-M875), and WAN redundant link firewall in Figure 3-1will be installed and maintained by City Wastewater Services.